mrigeshpriyadarshi/aws-flask-rest-app/README.md

 # To create Infrastructure comprising 3 instances inside a VPC with respective subnets, it uses `bootstrap-network.json` CFN to create the stack.
 ansible-playbook -i bootstrap.ini cloudformation.yaml --extra-vars='stack=network stack_action=create'

-# To create Install and configure Database Server
-ansible-playbook  db.yaml

-# To create Install and configure OpenCMS Server
-ansible-playbook  app.yaml

-# To create Install and configure Web Server
-ansible-playbook  web.yaml

 # After all execution, generate the App URL which needs to accessed
 ansible-playbook -i bootstrap.ini get_app_url.yaml

 ```

-These command will create whole stack and then install the OpenCMS.
+These command will create whole stack and then install the Application [flask-crud-app](https://github.com/mrigeshpriyadarshi/flask-crud-app).
 After Completion you can hit the Webserver IP in browser.

-If something went wrong, jump to [Troubleshooting](https://github.com/mrigeshpriyadarshi/aws_opencms#common-problems-and-solutions) section below.
+If something went wrong, jump to [Troubleshooting](https://github.com/mrigeshpriyadarshi/aws-flask-rest-app#common-problems-and-solutions) section below.

 ## Customize your installation

 To evaluate this app , please consider using the following boxes for best results:

-* ami-46c1b650 for CentOS 7.4
+* ami-0b69ea66ff7391e80 for Amazon Linux 2

 ## Common problems and solutions